Anodea Judith

 Anodea Judith (born Judith Ann Mull, December 1, 1952, Elyria, Ohio) is an American author, therapist, and public speaker on the chakra system, bodymind (body/mind integration), somatic therapy, and yoga.
 Judith is the author of Wheels of Life: A User's Guide to the Chakra System.
 She has maintained a private practice for over twenty years and presents workshops nationally and internationally at holistic retreat centers, yoga studios, Neo-Pagan and New Age events and training institutes.
 She is a past president of the Church of All Worlds (1986–1993), a founder of Lifeways, a school for the study of the healing and magical arts (1983), and a founding member of Forever Forests.
 She is on the faculty of Kripalu Center for Yoga and Health, and she is the founder and director of Sacred Centers, a teaching organization focusing on Chakra studies.
-She has a son named Alex, and one of her brothers is actor and singer-songwriter Martin Mull.
+She has a son named Alex, and one of her brothers is the late actor and singer-songwriter Martin Mull.